belteki/alarms/README.md

-This code can be viewed in any web browser.
-To run it, use the IPython Notebook.
  Running the code requires the following packages:

 Python 3.5.2
 numpy 1.11.1